beilmanmich/datasci_projects/readme.md

 ## (7) Using NLP to Predict Yelp Ratings

 I then returned to the Yelp Data to explore how much information was contained in the review texts, whether they could more accurately predict ratings.
-This project allowed a rich dataset to practice natural language processing (NLP) as the unstructured data contains the text record of a written yelp review.
+This project allowed a rich dataset to practice <a href="http://www.kdnuggets.com/2015/12/natural-language-processing-101.html">natural language processing</a> (NLP) as the unstructured data contains the text record of a written yelp review.
 Since I was working with over one million reviews and a design matrix of over a million feature-words, scalability was an overriding factor during model selection, especially since the model had to fit within Heroku's memory constraints.
 However, the predictive power of even a basic out-of-the-box ridge regression was magnitudes greater than that of the models in the previous section (yielding a score of over .6).

 _TOOLS USED_: nltk, nltk.tokenize, nltk.WordNetLemmatizer, Textblob, dill, numpy, pandas, seaborn, matplotlib.pylab, sklearn - linear_models, externals, joblib, cross_validation, grid_searchCV, FeatureUnion, Pipeline, CountVectorizer, HashingVectorizer, Tfidf, Tfidf_vectorizer